phan/phan/README.md

   (And phan will then analyze what could be parsed).
   This flag is experimental and may result in unexpected exceptions or errors.
   This flag does not affect excluded files and directories.

+ --allow-polyfill-parser
+  If the `php-ast` extension isn't available or is an outdated version, then use a slower parser (based on tolerant-php-parser) instead.
+  Note that https://github.com/Microsoft/tolerant-php-parser has some known bugs which may result in false positive parse errors.

+ --force-polyfill-parser
+  Use a slower parser (based on tolerant-php-parser) instead of the native parser, even if the native parser is available.
+  Useful only for debugging.

  -s, --daemonize-socket </path/to/file.sock>
   Unix socket for Phan to listen for requests on, in daemon mode.